MohamedKhalidLx/OSPF-in-Action-Network-Build-and-IPv6-Subnetting/README.md

 | **Management VLAN** | 100   | `192.168.100.0/29`  | Secure management access|

 ## Network Topology
-Refer to the [Topology Diagram](OSPF%20in%20Action-Network%20Build.pkt) for a visual representation of the lab setup.
+Refer to the [Topology](OSPF%20in%20Action-Network%20Build.pkt) for a visual representation of the lab setup.
 - **User**: admin
 - **Password**: 123
-- **Privilege level**: 12345
+- **Privilege level**: cisco123

 ## Configuration Files
 - **Router and Switch Configurations**: Find all configurations in the [Configuration File](Configuration%20File.txt).